Spicy Cauliflower Rice

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Of course this Low-Carb Cauliflower Rice with Fried Onions and Sumac is a perfect choice for any low-carb diet plan, although you might want to use less onion if you’re being really strict on carbs.
-It would also be approved for all phases of the South Beach Diet.
+Of course Spicy Cauliflower Rice a perfect choice for any low-carb or Keto diet plan, although you might want to use less onion if you’re being really strict on carbs.
+It would also be approved for all phases of the original South Beach Diet.

 Find More Recipes Like This One:

-Use Cauliflower Recipes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Cauliflower Recipes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.